Rajith Kumar: Controversies

 In 2013, while speaking at Government College for Women, Thiruvananthapuram at the "moral education" campaign organised by the Department of General and Higher Education, he criticised women's current dressing style.
 It received media attention after a student protested by booing and boycotting the speech.
 Shobhana George complained against his statement in the Kerala State Human Rights Commission which asked the Collegiate Education Department to enquire into the matter.
 Deputy Director Girija Devi who conducted the enquiry reported that Kumar's speech was "a piece of art and the opposition by a graduate student to the speech was an immature response".

 In 2018, in a counselling session held in Kasaragod he reportedly made the unscientific and misogynistic statement that women who wear jeans can give birth to transgender children and the children born to rebel men and women will be autistic, claiming to have scientific backing.
 He received rebuke, and it was pointed out in media that it was ill-informed, unscientific, and offensive.
 Kumar defended it saying that there are efforts to put him in bad light and only a certain portion from his 4-hour long speech was taken and is used to create misunderstanding among people.
 He reiterated and defended his statements again in the show Njangalkum Parayanund in Mathrubhumi News.
 Following that, health minister K. K. Shailaja released a press note barring Kumar from speaking in government programmes, citing that he spreads superstition and social discord.
 Although his statements has received criticism, he has also found support from a section of public.
 Following the 2020 coronavirus pandemic in Kerala, he said that he had a 'pure heart' and therefore he cannot be infected with coronavirus.

 Bigg Boss

 In 2020, he entered the Bigg Boss house as a contestant in the reality television show Bigg Boss (Malayalam season 2) on Asianet.
 He was ousted from the show after he rubbed chilli paste on fellow contestant Reshma Nair's eyes.
 Reshma later revealed that she would file a police complaint against Rajith Kumar.
 Reshma claimed that she suffered corneal injury in one eye and her eyesight suffered.

-When he was ousted from the show, his army organized a public gathering to welcome him at Cochin International Airport.
+When he was ousted from the show, his fans organized a public gathering to welcome him at Cochin International Airport.
 The gathering was organized despite the government's cautionary measures against the coronavirus pandemic.
 Rajith and 79 other people involved in the gathering were booked by the police for flouting government advisory on violating Covid Pandemic Regulations.